augustin16/augustin16/README.md

 - 👋 Hi, I’m @augustin16
-- 👀 I’m interested in learning programming
-- 🌱 I’m currently learning bases of programming
-- 💞️ I’m looking to collaborate on anything related to health
+- 💞️ I’m looking to collaborate on anything related to health and crypto
-- 📫 How to reach me, on insta : coachaugustin_

 <!---
 augustin16/augustin16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.